arinakantayeva/arinakantayeva/README.md

 # Hello, I am Arina 👩🏻‍💻👋🏻
-## I am Project Manager in IT, Front-end Developer, & UI/UX Designer 👩🏻‍💻🤍
+I am Project Manager in IT, Front-end Developer, & UI/UX Designer 👩🏻‍💻🤍

-- I like doing science 🧪
-- Currently working on research papers
+Currently: Bachelor Degree ICT in Astana IT University at Kazakhstan